danelbro/asteroids-sdl/README.md

 git clone --recursive https://github.com/danelbro/asteroids-sdl.git asteroids
 ```

 If you use Visual Studio with CMake support, you should then be able to open the folder to build and run it.
+You'll need at least Visual Studio 2019 16.10.

 I recommend the following CMake options (these are baked into the .config.sh script):